tobua/indicate/README.md

 already has an element with overflow.
 Without the option another unnecessary element is added and one overflow has no effect.

-Note that with `SSR` the plugin will render the `outerWrapper`, `element` and `innerWrapper` and apply their respective `inlineStyles`.
-Use these styles to prevent layout changes once the regular plugin is initialized along with the required listeners.
+The React version mostly wraps the vanilla JS version of the plugin.
+During Server-Side Rendering the plugin will not be initialized.
+This can cause layout issues between the first render and the second one after hydration.
+To fix these issues the React plugin will add the `outerWrapper`, the `element` and the `innerWrapper` during the server-side render already.
+With the `inlineStyles` option you can add custom styles to these elements to keep the layout intact.
+With the `childAsElement` option the 'reffed' element's style will be overriden, use the style prop on `Indicate` instead.

 ## Instance